WemimoAdewale/alx-low_level_programming/0x00-hello_world/README.md

-script that weites a c program that prints
+script that print sizes of bytes